USMLE vs MCAT

 Similarly to the MCAT, the USMLE raw score is converted to a three-digit scaled score.
 In addition, analyses are performed to identify any testing candidates who had an aberrant score pattern, and these students may be asked to provide an explanation for their testing behaviors.

-The USMLE Step 3 is similar to the other USMLE examinations where examinees receive a score between 1 and 300 with a passing score of 198.
+The USMLE Step 3 is similar to USMLE Step 2 where examinees receive a score between 1 and 300 with a passing score of 196.

-How Long Does It Take to Get Your USMLE and MCAT Scores?
+How Long Does It Take to Get Your USMLE vs. MCAT Scores?

 How Long Will It Take to Get My MCAT Score?